-The model has been augmented in a variety of directions.
-Deaton (1991) introduced precautionary savings motive for holding assets and so expanded income to a cash in hand term which covers consumer impatience to model how consumption relates to income given precautionary saving/liquidity constraints.
+The model has been developed in a variety of directions.
+For example, Deaton (1991) introduced precautionary savings motive for holding assets and so expanded income to a cash in hand term which covers consumer impatience to model how consumption relates to income given precautionary saving/liquidity constraints.
 Carroll (1997) also employs a buffer stock version of the permanent income hypothesis.

-The implications of liquidity constraints were developed by Zeldes (1989) who emphasizes consumers would be expected to have faster consumption growth between time t and t+1 as constraints kept consumption at time t artificially low.
-Ludvigson (1999) develops a version of the model in which liquidity constraints are binding stochastically.
+The implications of liquidity constraints for the framework were developed by Zeldes (1989) who emphasizes consumers would be expected to have faster consumption growth between time t and t+1 as constraints kept consumption at time t artificially low.
+Flemming (1973), King (1986), Ludvigson (1999) and Scott (2000) study further the impact of credit rationing in unsecured lending on aggregate expenditure.

-The link between liquidity constraints and consumption has been the subject of a vast empirical literature that is difficult to condense in a few paragraphs.2 On macro data, Jappelli and Pagano (1989), Campbell and Mankiw (1989), and Attanasio and Weber (1993) establish the excess sensitivity of consumption to income, which they interpret as indirect evidence for the existence of liquidity constraints.
+The link between liquidity constraints and consumption has been the subject of a vast empirical literature which is too voluminous to summarised in detail here.2 On macro data, Jappelli and Pagano (1989), Campbell and Mankiw (1989), and Attanasio and Weber (1993) establish the excess sensitivity of consumption to income, which they interpret as indirect evidence for the existence of liquidity constraints.